 In this section, we first show our estimates of the effects of household consumption dispersion on consumption growth, as in the Euler Equation (3).
-Second, we present the central result of our empirical analysis, i.e., the estimation of the impact of various categories of government consumption on household consumption dispersion as in equation (4).
+Second, we present the central result of our empirical analysis, i.e. the estimation of the impact of various categories of government consumption on household consumption dispersion as in equation (4).
 We use a Two Stages Least Square (2SLS) technique to measure the effects of government consumption on consumption growth, mediated by consumption dispersion.
+Moreover, to gain further evidence on the precautionary saving behavior of the agents, we estimate the effects of the different categories of government consumption on various measures of household wealth and saving.
 Third, we estimate the process for government consumption (7), with particular focus on health care expenditures.
 We also estimate an extended version of (7) that allows for the possibility of feedback effects of private consumption on government consumption, within the region.
-Finally, to gain further evidence on the precautionary saving behavior of the agents, we estimate the effects of the different categories of government consumption on various measures of household wealth and saving.

 Since observations in our dataset are yearly quantities recorded at bi-annual frequency, the notation we use in this section allows for the difference operator to embed a time span different from the standard one.
 In particular, for the annual variable x_t , we denote $\Delta x{t+1} := x{t+1} - x{t-1}$.
-That said, in the tables of this section, the 'next' period refers to t+1, the 'current' period refers to t-1, and the 'lagged' one to t-3.15
+That said, in the tables of this section, the 'next' period refers to t + 1, the 'current' period refers to t - 1, and the 'lagged' one to t - 3.
+Such notational choice - taken with the sole target of improving transparency and rigor - should not impose an excessive cost on the reader.